jekkos/hostapd-wpe-openwrt/README.md

 The WPE patch was taken from the [aircrack-ng repository](https://github.com/aircrack-ng/aircrack-ng/blob/master/patches/wpe/hostapd-wpe/hostapd-wpe.patch) and applied to the hostapd in OpenWrt.
 This build includes Cupid attack (for HeartBleed), Karma mode and Mschapv2 password fixes.

-## Add this repository to your build
+## Build this package for your architecture

 Clone this repository.